robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 readily observed in the field.
 Animals have certain interactions that do not require proximity such as long-distance vocalization and olfactory signals (Carter et al., 2015).
-With the advancement of bio-logging technology, our ability to record social interactions that do not require proximity, particularly long-distance communication networks with devices like microphone arrays (Snijders & Naguib, 2017).
-The multilayer network framework further enables researchers to examine the relationship between social phenotypes and fitness across social scales and to test how good a social proximity as a proxy for social interactions in a holistic way.
+With the advancement of bio-logging technology, we have the ability to record social interactions that do not require proximity, particularly long-distance communication networks with devices like microphone arrays (Snijders & Naguib, 2017).
+The multilayer network framework further enables researchers to examine the relationship between social phenotypes and fitness across social scales and to test how good social proximity is as a proxy for social interactions in a holistic way.

 These different social scales can have different fitness repercussions